ncarn2/kindaRandom/README.md

 ### Prerequisites

-Run the install.py to install all of the pip dependencies
+Run the install.py after cloning to install all of the pip dependencies

 ```
 python install.py